 Who's it for?

-The iPhone 7 Plus is certainly the better of the two new iPhones.
+The iPhone 7 Plus is certainly the better of the two 2016 iPhones.
 It has a bigger battery, dual cameras and more RAM under the hood, providing excellent performance and if your decision is based on specs alone you won't be disappointed with the iPhone 7 Plus.

 The camera is a serious leap forward from previous iPhones, and with its easy-to-use interface it's perfect for those wanting a dependable yet simple snapper in their pocket which can perform well in pretty much any scenario.